bgansemer/ImageCoder/README.md

 ## Building the application

 This script was written in Python 3.7.
-The executable was compiled using Pyinstaller 5.7.0.

-A standalone application was built using [Pyinstaller](https://pyinstaller.org/en/stable/).
+The script can be run in a python environment, or an executable can be compiled using [Pyinstaller 5.7.0](https://pyinstaller.org/en/stable/) for use without running a python environment.

 First a spec file was generated using: